souzamonteiro/cnatool/README.md

 See the License for the specific language governing permissions and limitations under the License.

-Lauro de Freitas, October 2023.
+Lauro de Freitas, August 2023.

 Roberto Luiz Souza Monteiro